Aralazhdarcho: Description

 Aralazhdarcho is based on holotype ZIN PH, no. 9/43, consisting of the anterior end of a neck vertebra, probably the fifth or sixth.
 Several paratypes have also been referred: a jugal, a toothless lower jaw fragment, centra from vertebrae, the distal end of a scapula, the proximal end of a second phalanx of the left wing finger and the proximal end of a left femur, of which, however, the head has broken off.
 The remains were found at the Shakh-Shakh locality of Kazakhstan.
 The species Samrukia nessovi, described separately from a partial lower jaw from the same formation, may have possibly been a junior synonym of Aralazhdarcho.

 Classification

 In its description by Averianov, Aralazhdarcho was assigned to the family Azhdarchidae, in view of its lack of teeth and geological age.
 Averianov presumed that it presented a more southern form of azhdarchid as opposed to the contemporary genus Bogolubovia (now assigned as a pteranodontid instead of an azhdarchid), which was found more northern regions of Kazakhstan.
 The cladograms below show two different phylogenetic analyses that have recovered Aralazhdarcho within Azhdarchidae.
 The first one is by American paleontologist Brian Andres, in which he found Aralazhdarcho within the subfamily Quetzalcoatlinae, in a basal (primitive) clade with Phosphatodraco from Morocco.
-This close relationship between both azhdarchids would later be demonstrated again in a 2023 study by paleontologist Rodrigo Pêgas and colleagues, finding them in a trichotomy with Wellnhopterus from Texas.
+This close relationship between both azhdarchids would later be demonstrated again in a 2023 study by paleontologist Rubi Pêgas and colleagues, finding them in a trichotomy with Wellnhopterus from Texas.
 However, contrary to Andres in 2021, Pêgas and colleagues recovered Aralazhdarcho outside Quetzalcoatlinae in a more basal position within Azhdarchidae.